AgileChecklists/checklists/Product_owner_checklist.md

  * There is only one Product Owner who chooses the product backlog items and refines them with the development team.
 Otherwise, developers do not know who to listen.
- * I motivate my development team by occasionally describing my product vision, including the planned benefits and impacts of the next product release or increment.
+ * I motivate my development team by occasionally describing my product vision, including the planned benefits and impacts of the next product release or increment
- * I motivate and train my developers by involving them in writing and analyzing user stories, when possible (thus also reducing my own work).
+ * I motivate and train my developers by involving them in writing and analyzing user stories, when possible (thus also reducing my own work)
  * I trust my Scrum team’s development capabilities.
 If not, I will try and build trust by offering them training, recruiting, better communication, personnel changes, etc.
  * My Scrum team trusts my business domain and end user knowledge.
 If not, I will try and build trust by